Shakey's Pizza: Philippines

 SPAVI has garnered several recognitions over time.
-The company ranked in Financial Times’ feature on Asia-Pacific’s 500 high-growth companies in 2020 and 2021.
-It was also hailed as the “Philippines’ Best Small Cap Company” by Finance Asia in 2018.
+The company ranked in Financial Times' feature on Asia-Pacific's 500 high-growth companies in 2020 and 2021.
+It was also hailed as the "Philippines' Best Small Cap Company" by Finance Asia in 2018.

-Aside from Shakey's, SPAVI has also acquired more food brands.
-In 2019, SPAVI acquired Peri-Peri Charcoal Chicken and Project Pie.
-In 2020, SPAVI entered into a master franchise agreement with Koufu Group Ltd. to bring R&B, a Singapore-based milk tea brand, to the Philippines.
-It opened R&B's first Philippine branch along Retiro Street in Quezon City in November 2021.
-In 2021, SPAVI acquired Potato Corner and later in 2022, PC International Pte.
-Ltd., a company that owns and operates the food kiosk brand in Singapore.

-The Shakey's Super League was formally launched on August 16, 2022, at the Shakey's Pizza ASEANA outlet in Parañaque City.
-This marks the return of Shakey's Pizza in Philippine volleyball since they served as the title sponsor for the Shakey's V-League (now Premier Volleyball League) from 2004 to 2017.

 Ownership changes and decline

 Shakey Johnson sold his half of the company for $3 million to Colorado Milling and Elevator in 1967, which acquired Plummer's half for $9 million the next year when Colorado Milling merged with Great Western Sugar Company to become Great Western United Corporation.